kumarmaruthi/Hospital-Management-System-Java-Mysql/README.md

+went some more information then contect contains "9740227692" AND "kumarmaruthi.ind@gmail.com"

 🏥 Hospital Management System – Java & MySQL

 A comprehensive Hospital Management System developed using Java and MySQL.
 The project is designed to streamline hospital operations by managing patients, staff, appointments, billing, and inventory.